 Since 1991, OCCF has awarded more than $1 million in grants to nonprofit organizations across Osceola County in the areas of arts and culture, education, environment, health, and social welfare.

 The OCCF board of directors reviews grant applications twice each year and recommends grants.

 Past grant awards have funded library materials, hazardous waste collection, cancer screenings, and outreach programs for at-risk youth.
-In 2017, $194,340 in grants were awarded.
+In 2020, $137,348 in grants have been awarded so far.